 - Removing loose matter in the hip joint

-- Debriding or repairing labral tears
+- Debriding or repairing labral tears and/or cartilage damage

 - Repairing torn tendons